 The neck of a square neck resonator is straight and the strings are usually tuned to an open tuning, such as Open G or Open D. Square necks often have fret markers, but no actual frets, and are set up with extreme nut height.
 This makes their actions so high that it’s really only possible to play them with a slide.

 Round neck resonators have lower actions that allow for different styles of playing, including fingerpicking and strumming, and are in effect, just like a standard guitar played in the Spanish style.
-Round neck resonators are usually tuned to standard tuning, but can be changed to alternate tunings like Open G or Open D, especially if you want to play slide.
+These resonators are usually tuned to standard tuning, but can be changed to alternate tunings like Open G or Open D, especially if you want to play slide.
 Subsequently, they are a little more versatile than square necks.

 Metal Body vs Wood Body Resonators